-COINS OF INDIA, PAKISTAN, BANGLADESH, NEPAL & BHUTAN
+COINS OF INDIA, PAKISTAN, BANGLADESH, NEPAL, BHUTAN &

 FROM ANCIENT TIMES TO THE PRESENT